 One of the most moving and unforgettable parts of our time in Turkey was visiting Gallipoli.
 As an Australian we learn about the Anzac’s and Gallipoli Campaign from a very young age and for as long as I can remember I have felt the need to travel to Turkey to understand exactly what happened here, learn just how this shaped our very young nation and to pay my respects to the thousands of Australians and New Zealanders who gave their lives here.
 During the eight month campaign around 100,000 allied and Turkish soldiers were killed and now lay beneath the today peaceful lands and beautiful sandy shores of the Gallipoli Peninsula.
 Today the Gallipoli Battlefields are silent and preserved as a national park with marble and bronze monuments dotted throughout it and it is one of the most emotional and moving places I’ve ever travelled to.

-Santorini has always been at the top of my bucket list.
+Santorini has always been at the top of my Europe bucket list.
 It has been ever since I first saw a photograph of this picturesque island with its white buildings built into the sides of cliffs, its beautiful blue domed churches and the gorgeous blue water of the caldera that meets the endlessly blue skies.
 Santorini is romantic, charming, beautiful… it was everything I had hoped and more.
 We spent our days strolling Oia, relaxing in our gorgeous cave hotel, cruising around the island on Quad bikes and finishing our days with unforgettable sunsets and local wine.
 Our time on Santorini was so perfect that it almost feels like a dream.

 We also very quickly fell in love with Paros, a gorgeous island boasting sandy beaches, charming villages and beautiful landscapes.
 Paros is located in the heart of the Aegean Sea and has something for everyone!
 We loved the traditional villages of Naoussa, Parikia and Lefkes which are wonderful examples of Cycladic architecture with their whitewashed Greek houses, paved streets and blue-domed churches that ooze charm and beauty.
 Paros also has unrivalled natural beauty with its golden sandy beaches, crystal clear waters and breathtaking landscapes and we loved cruising around the island in our Suzuki 4WD!
+Paros was one of our favourite places in Europe.

 We’ve now ‘ticked off’ most of Western Europe as well as the Balkans and the Mediterranean countries.
-We’ve now only got a few of the Eastern European & Scandinavian countries to go on future trips (as well as returning to our favourite countries of course)!
+We’ve now only got a few of the Eastern Europe & Scandinavian countries to go on future trips (as well as returning to our favourite countries of course)!